 Ideas on where to go

-We're delighted you can return to your favourite places, explore our open landscapes or maybe try your hand at something new.
+We're delighted to welcome you to your favourite places and explore our open landscapes or maybe try your hand at something new.
 Quality time with family and friends is something we've all been longing for.

 Explore our quieter spots

-To help you maintain social distancing and avoid busy hotspots, we'd like to suggest some new areas for you to visit and help you find your space:
+Rather than head to the same old favourite spots, why not make 2021 the year to explore somewhere new?
+To help you maintain social distancing and avoid busy hotspots, we'd like to suggest some other places to help you find your space:

 - We have created a list of car parks and toilets within the National Park to help when planning your day.